urnm/react-native-secp256k1-urnm/CONTRIBUTING.md

 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
+- `yarn example android` or `yarn example:android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.
+- `yarn example ios` or `yarn example:ios`: run the example app on iOS.

 ### Sending a pull request